 Model confidence captures the LLM’s estimated likelihood that the current output is correct.
-Confidence-guided selection dynamically adjusts reasoning strategies based on the model's internal confidence estimates, thereby optimizing the trade-off between performance and computational cost.
+Confidence guided selection dynamically adjusts reasoning strategies based on the model's internal confidence estimates, thereby optimizing the trade-off between performance and computational cost.

-\citet{pawitan2025confidence} provide one of the first in-depth analyses of LLMs' self-reported and behavioral confidence on reasoning tasks, showing a positive but imperfect correlation between confidence and accuracy.
+CRL~\cite{pawitan2025confidence} provides one of the first in-depth analyses of LLMs' self-reported and behavioral confidence on reasoning tasks, showing a positive but imperfect correlation between confidence and accuracy.

 Building on this, recent work has started to explore confidence-guided decision frameworks that dynamically switch between fast and slow reasoning.
-DynaThink~\cite{pan2024dynathink} proposes two selection criteria to guide the choice of the reasoning strategies: consistency verification and reasoning complexity.
-The DynaThink framework selects fast thinking when a single answer achieves high consistency and uses the fewest reasoning steps.
-Problems that fail to meet either condition are defaulted to a slow thinking mode, which involves a more resource-intensive and deliberate analysis.
+DynaThink~\cite{pan2024dynathink} proposes two selection criteria to guide the choice between fast and slow reasoning: consistency verification and reasoning depth.
+In our Section 2 formulation, these criteria can be interpreted as the decision features used in the selection function.
+The framework selects fast thinking when a single answer achieves high consistency and low reasoning depth, which in our formulation corresponds to the decision score crossing the selection threshold.
+Problems that fail either condition default to slow thinking, involving more resource‐intensive and deliberate analysis.